 It is estimated that families change formulas at least twice during their baby's first year.
 While this can be related to several factors, the baby's discomfort is often a motivating factor for parents to consider an alternative formula.

-Cow's milk-based formulas have been the norm in the United States for many decades.
+Cow's milk-based formulas have been the norm for many decades.
 Although it is well tolerated by many children, it has been linked to some minor functional gastrointestinal symptoms such as gas, stool abnormalities and discomfort in some children.
 For parents looking for a gentle alternative, a goat's milk formula, such as Kabrita, may be considered.

 Goat milk contains easily digestible protein and is A2 milk in nature.

-If you want to make a formula switch or switch to goat's milk, a 5-day transition is recommended.
+If you want to make a formula switch or switch to goat's milk, a 7-day transition is recommended.

 In each bottle throughout the day, mix your current formula with your choice of new formula.
 Gradually increase the amount of new formula and decrease the amount of current formula used each day.